Confidential · 2026

 Use of funds

-• Market acquisition: design partner expansion, community of product builders, GTM
+• Design partner expansion, product builder community, GTM

-• Team: grow to 10: ML engineers, product, growth
+• Grow to 10 people: ML engineers, product, growth

 18-month milestones → Series A ready

-• Proprietary model live, trained on real user approval/rejection signals
+• Proprietary model live, outperforming base models on spec-fidelity

 Where we are now